How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 As the Z appears to be everywhere in Russia, experts say it has now become a potent symbol, intended to show a united Russia in times of war.

-In this sense, the Z became a symbol of a new Russian ideology and national identity, Kamil Galeev, a former Wilson Center fellow who researched Russian identity politics from Moscow, said in a long Twitter thread.
+In this sense, the Z has become a symbol of a new Russian ideology and national identity, Kamil Galeev, a former Wilson Center fellow who researched Russian identity politics from Moscow, said in a long Twitter thread.

 But experts like Galeev and others, say its sudden use among many Russians follows a state-organized propaganda campaign to rally support, or at least create the impression to the outside world that Russian people stand behind the invasion.